gitryder/jekyll-dan-page/_posts/bible/2020-07-02-Thought-Police.md

   <img src="/assets/posts/thought-police/thought-police.jpg"/>
 </p>

+> Keep your heart with all diligence, For out of it spring the issues of life. - *Proverbs 4:23*

 The Mind of a person is a place where the most amount of bloodshed has happened and still happens today.
 Dreams have been killed, Ideas have been killed, And worse still, People have been killed (by words & evil thoughts)

 Our Antagonist - the devil, has been defeating us on this ground since the world began.
 See, our countries have such civil forces as the Police & the Army, in place, for the maintenance of public order, but the place that lends itself to the service of colossal amounts of thought traffic - our minds, have nothing & no one to police it